AuburnACM/auacm/README.md

     ``$ ./run.py``

-# Everyone
+## Everyone

 1. Navigate to the setup folder.

-2. Copy SampleData.zip to auacm/app/data/SampleData.zip and extract the
+2. Copy data.zip to auacm/app/data.zip and extract the contents
-   contents there.
+   there.
 You should now have two folders inside auacm/app/data/, problems and submits.

+# Need test solutions or competitions?
+## We've got you covered.

+1. Navigate to /setup in terminal and type

+    ``$ chmod +x create_competition.sh``

+    ``$ ./create_competition.sh <<< "Your Mock Mock Competition Name"

+2. When prompted for your passwords, simply enter them there.
+If you don't have one, just press enter.

+3. Have fun with your Mock Mock Competition.
+All of the solitions should be located in the /testing/testSolutions folder.